Hello and welcome to the new Formatt Hitech Firecrest 100mm MKII filter holder review.

 The new kid on the block has taken over from the MKI filter holder and I didn’t think I would say this so easily but the MKI filter holder will now be sitting on the shelf gathering dust with my Cokin, Lee and Nisi filter holders.

 Now if you’re wondering why I have so many filter holders then have a read of my blog post here on my filter holder journey.

-Oh and don’t forget to save yourself a bit of money by using discount codeon both the and the Formatt Hitech Worldwide website.
+Oh and don’t forget to save yourself a bit of money by using discount code HAYES10 on both the Formatt Hitech USA website and the Formatt Hitech Worldwide website.